WordPress/wordpress-playground/pages/using-php-in-javascript.md

 `php-wasm-web` provides a stack of APIs to interact with the WebAssembly module:

 -   A `PHP` class to directly interface with the WebAssembly module.
--   A `PHPServer` class to use PHP for handling HTTP requests.
+-   A `PHPRequestHandler` class to use PHP for handling HTTP requests.
--   A `PHPBrowser` class to handle cookies and redirects emitted by `PHPServer`
+-   A `PHPBrowser` class to handle cookies and redirects emitted by `PHPRequestHandler`

 ### Building